 Gold surged on Iran tensions, heading above $1,600 an ounce for the first time in almost seven years after two bases housing U.S. troops in Iraq were attacked by Iran, worsening geopolitical tensions.
 Palladium reacted by hitting a new record high.This morning’s positive U.S. employment numbers have slightly impacted the yellow metal.
 Continue reading →

 Gold trades above $1,500 at seven-week high on Comex early Friday, heading for its best year since 2010.

 The yellow metal has advanced for the past four sessions, even amid an equities rally and optimism over a phase-one U.S.-China trade accord, which would typically be bearish factors.
 Gold climbed throughout the year as a hedge against uncertainty when it appeared that the negotiations had stalled.
 Continue reading →

 Dillon Gage wishes you and your family the happiest of holiday seasons.
-The following is our schedule for the 2019 holiday season:
+The following is our schedule for 2019 holiday hours for the Winter season:

 - Dec.
 24th: Trading, Refinery & FizTrade close at Noon Central (CT).

 - Dec.
 25th: Dillon Gage Trading & Refinery closed.
 FizTrade opens at 5pm CT

 - Dec.
 26th: Normal trading and refinery hours resume

 - Dec.
 31st: Trading, Refinery and FizTrade close at Noon CT.

 - Jan 1st: Dillon Gage Trading & Refinery closed.
 FizTrade opens at 5pm CT